josdem/hugo/content/techtalk/spring/spring_boot_geb.md

 This test represent happy path:

-* **given:** A url and go instruction that directs the web driver to the page.
+* **given:** A url and go instruction that directs the web driver to the create person page.
 * **when:** Fills out name and email text fields in the form and clicks the submit button.
 * **then:** Is just making sure we going to the right place.
 We could add any other assertions.

 Geb is using a JQuery like style to access to our html elements, Geb call it [Navigator API](http://www.gebish.org/manual/current/#navigator).